Brahma Kumaris: Meditation

 The Brahma Kumaris teaches a form of meditation through which students are encouraged to purify their minds.
 This may be done by sitting tranquilly, then making affirmations regarding the eternal nature of the soul, the original purity of one's nature, and the nature of God.
-The aim of the BK meditation is also to learn to hold meditative states while being engaged in everyday life.

-For this reason meditation is usually taught and practiced with open eyes.
+The aim of the Brahma Kumaris meditation is also to learn to hold meditative states while being engaged in everyday life.
+For this reason, meditation is usually taught and practiced with open eyes.

 Good wishes and pure feelings

-Flowing on from the BK belief that everyone is a spiritual being, is the practice of Shubbhawna (pure feelings) and Shubkamna (good wishes).
-For BKs, all prejudices and ill-feelings are seen as arising from identifying the self and others based on external labels like race, religion, gender, nationality, beauty (or lack of), etc. However, when there is the practice of finding the intrinsic goodness in each one, the prejudice based on those labels is replaced by the vision of one Spiritual Parent, one Human family, and universal spiritual values such as respect, love, peace and happiness.
-A flagship slogan for the BKs has been When we change, the world changes.
-It is for this reason that BKs consider bringing about this kind of change within the self as an important form of "world service".
+The Brahma Kumaris practice Shubbhawna (pure feelings) and Shubkamna (good wishes).
+Prejudices and ill-feelings are seen as arising from identifying the self and others based on external labels like race, religion, gender, and nationality.
+The practice of finding the intrinsic goodness in each person is intended to replace such prejudice with universal spiritual values such as respect, love, peace and happiness.
+A slogan for the Brahma Kumaris is When we change, the world changes.